A38 road: Nottinghamshire

 To the east of junction 28 of the M1, the road used to be the A615 until October 1977.
-The alignment of this road is relatively modern as the dangerous junction with Berristow Lane was improved to grade-separated in the late 1990s, incorporating access to a busy shopping centre.
+The alignment of this road is relatively modern as the dangerous junction with Berristow Lane was improved to grade-separated in the late 1990s, incorporating access to a busy shopping centre, long known as McArthurGlen, then East Midlands Designer Outlet and latterly as Frasers Plus.